quyetdc/Shopify-CustomApp-Demo/README.md

 I use `Httparty` gem to make call to Shopify API

-Project use `RSPEC` as the testing framework and `FactoryBot` to create test data
+Project uses `RSPEC` as the testing framework and `FactoryBot` to create test data

+Project uses 'Bootstrap 4' installed by gem `bootstrap`.
+You can check it [here](https://github.com/twbs/bootstrap-rubygem)

 ## TESTING